ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The role of Transparency Service can be decomposed into several major functions.
 The most important is maintaining an Append-only Log, the verifiable data structure that records Signed Statements, and enforcing a Registration Policy.
 It also maintains a service key, which is used to endorse the state of the Append-only Log in Receipts.
-All Transparency Services MUST expose standard endpoints for Registration of Signed Statements and Receipt issuance, which is described in TODO: scrapi.
+All Transparency Services MUST expose standard endpoints for Registration of Signed Statements and Receipt issuance, which is described in TODO: SCRAPI.
 Each Transparency Service also defines its own Registration Policies, which MUST apply to all entries in the Append-only Log.

 The combination of Identity, Registration Policy evaluation, and the Transparency Service endpoint constitute the trusted part of the Transparency Service.